-Feeding Dolphins in Monkey Mia
+Feeding dolphins in Monkey Mia

 Coral Bay in Central Western Australia

 Further north in the Ningaloo Reef reef region you reach Coral Bay, a true coral reef paradise with turquoise clear water and lovely beaches.
 Here you can view corals very close to the beach as well as swim with sea turtles, giant manta rays, red snappers, and many more.
-The outer reef is not far from the shore, you can go out on boat and enjoy great snorkelling among a variety of Australian marine life.
+The outer reef is not far from the shore, you can go out on a boat and enjoy great snorkelling among a variety of Australian marine life.

-I am sure you will not expect to see all this on a small place.
+I am sure you will not expect to see all this in a small place.
 Coral Bay is a very relaxed place to hide away from crowds.
 If you are looking for tranquillity this is absolutely the best spot of all Western Australia beaches.
 Here you can read more about the Coral Coast in Western Australia.
 Or Find Hotels in Coral Bay

 Coral Bay Beach

-Torquise Bay, Ningaloo Reef National Park
+Turquoise Bay, Ningaloo Reef National Park

 Western Australia Beaches – where the Outback meets the ocean